Helping you excel in higher education

 We are delighted you have chosen to study at University College Birmingham.
 We offer lots of support for university students to enable you to achieve your potential.

-Following your application to University College Birmingham, support for students who disclose a disability, health condition or mental health condition starts from application.
-Before your course interview, you will be invited to a meeting with the CASE team to discuss your specific needs and additional support requirements.
+Support for students who disclose a disability, health condition or mental health condition starts from application.
+Upon application, you will be contacted by a member of the Disability Support team to discuss your specific needs and additional support requirements.

 Additional support for students with disabilities

 Depending on your specific needs, you may be eligible for additional support from the University and through Disabled Students' Allowance (DSA).
-Having written evidence of your disability will enable us to plan and put in place tailored support.
+Having written evidence of your disability will enable us to plan and put in place tailored support, in the form of a Learner Support Plan.

 Support prior to starting your course

 - Prior to starting your course and to put a personalised plan in place, we will need to discuss your individual requirements.
-For further information or to book a phone appointment, please contact us at firstname.lastname@example.org or phone 0121 604 1000 ext 2243.
+For further information or to book a phone appointment, please contact us at email@example.com or phone 0121 232 4497.

 - If you would like an orientation or transition visit prior to starting your studies, or are blind or partially-sighted and require mobility training to support you in familiarising yourself with our campuses and finding your way around, please get in touch.